fpereiro/tnote/index.md

 ## Notational principles

 1. Notes are organized in lines.
 A line is a continuous sequence of notes belonging to a certain instrument.
 There can be more than one line per instrument simultaneously.
+Lines could also be called *voices*.

 2. The [pitch class](https://en.wikipedia.org/wiki/Pitch_class) of a note is expressed as a number in the hexadecimal scale: